Turkish dishes

 Instructions

 • Rinse the tripe thoroughly under cold water.
-Boil for 10 minutes and discard the water.
+Boil for 10 minutes, then drain and rinse again.

-• Add milk and diced tripe.
-Season with salt and pepper.
-Simmer 10–15 minutes.
+• Slowly whisk the roux into the hot broth.
+Add milk and diced tripe, then simmer for 10–15 minutes.
+Season with salt and black pepper.

-• Mix minced garlic, vinegar and red pepper flakes.
+• Mix minced garlic with vinegar and red pepper flakes.
+Let it sit for 5 minutes before serving.

-• Serve hot with garlic vinegar sauce and paprika butter.
-Add lemon juice if desired.
+• Serve hot with garlic vinegar sauce, lemon wedges, and optional paprika butter.

 Notes